Skip to main content Skip to footer site map

 • Registered nurses may be classified as exempt in some states

-The difference between exempt and non-exempt employees depends on their primary duties, how they are paid, and possibly how much they're paid.
+The differences between exempt and nonexempt employees include their primary duties, how they are paid, and possibly how much they are paid.
 To ensure proper classification, employers should fully understand what skills are required to perform a job and ensure that each employee is paid in accordance with the FLSA and applicable state laws.

-Paid not less than $684 per week on a salary or fee basis Paid at least minimum wage for all hours worked & overtime pay for hours worked over 40 per workweek
+Paid no less than $684 per workweek on a salary or fee basis Paid at least minimum wage for all hours worked & overtime pay for hours worked over 40 per workweek

-Primary duties require use of advanced knowledge or skills Primary duties do not require an advanced degree or advanced knowledge
+Primary job duties require the use of advanced knowledge or skills Primary job duties do not require an advanced degree or advanced knowledge

 Has authority/ability to make recommendations, though may not provide the final approval Employees working in positions where job tasks are routine

-Alternatively, non-exempt employees may be paid on an hourly, piece, salary, commission, or other basis provided the employee is paid at least the federal minimum wage for each hour worked and for overtime at a rate not less than time and one-half the employee’s regular rate of pay.
+Alternatively, nonexempt employees may be paid on an hourly, piece, salary, commission, or other basis provided the employee is paid at least the federal minimum wage for each hour worked and for overtime at a rate not less than time and one-half the employee's regular pay rate.

-Keep in mind that simply relying on job titles is not a proper method of determining exempt status.
-An employee may have an executive, professional, or administrative title; however, that does not necessarily mean that the employee is automatically eligible for an exempt classification.
-Rather, a salary level, salary basis and primary duties analysis should be performed.
-An employee's classification as exempt or non-exempt may also affect how their compensable time is measured for certain job-related activities such as travel, being on-call, or work-related training.
+Relying on job titles is not a proper method of determining exempt status.
+An employee may have a title that suggests their position is exempt; however, that does not necessarily mean the employee is automatically eligible for an exempt classification.
+Rather, a salary level, salary basis, and primary duties analysis should be performed.
+An employee's classification as exempt or nonexempt may also affect how their compensable time is measured for job-related activities such as travel, being on-call, or work-related training.

 "FLSA status is driven by what you do in terms of job function, not how you are compensated," Sanders explains.
-"Although it does follow that most of the time, non-exempt employees will be paid on an hourly basis and exempt employees will be paid a salary, it's not always the case ...
+"Although it is the case that many times nonexempt employees are paid on an hourly basis and exempt employees are paid a salary, it's not always the case ...
 The key is understanding that status is not determined only by the method of compensation."

 2. Next, turn your attention to your state, as several states have their own regulations around this subject.

 3. Consistently review, update, and use job descriptions to ensure employees performing similar duties are classified consistently.
-"The key functions and responsibilities of a given employee will dictate whether that position can qualify for one of the limited 'white-collar' exemptions that would allow an employer to exempt the employee from overtime," Sanders says.
+"The key functions and responsibilities of a given employee will dictate whether that position can qualify for one of the exemptions that would allow an employer to exempt the employee from overtime under the FLSA," Sanders says.

 4. Don't leave best practices to chance.
 Avoid missing key actions by having a process in place for correctly classifying your employees.